microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Proj/Default/Param_ProjectName/README.md

 ## Getting Started

-Browse and address `TODO:` comments in `View -> Task List` to learn the codebase and understand next steps for turning template code into production code.
+Browse and address `TODO:` comments in `View -> Task List` to learn the codebase and understand next steps for turning the generated code into production code.

 Explore the [WinUI Gallery](https://www.microsoft.com/store/productId/9P3JFPWWDZRC) to learn about available controls and design patterns.